M305-g/END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS-/README.md

 This project analyzes hospital operations, physician workload, treatment utilization, appointment performance and revenue collection using Excel, SQL and Tableau.
 The analysis identifies high demand medical specialties, evaluates revenue generating services and examines operational challenges such as appointment completion and payment collection.

 **Executive Summary**

 This project analyzed hospital operations, physician workload, treatment utilization, appointment performance, and revenue collection using Excel, SQL and Tableau.
 The analysis identified Pediatrics and Dermatology as the highest-demand specialties, contributing significantly to both patient volume and revenue generation.
 Chemotherapy and MRI emerged as the leading revenue-generating treatment services.
 The findings also revealed workload concentration among a small group of physicians, low appointment completion rates, and a high proportion of pending and failed payments.
 Based on these insights, recommendations were developed to support workforce planning, operational efficiency, and financial performance improvement.

+**Hospitals lose millions each year to inefficient resource allocation and billing failures.
+This project demonstrates how data analytics can uncover hidden inefficiencies, optimize physician workloads, and improve revenue collection.**

 **Business Problem**

 Hospitals need to efficiently manage patient demand, physician workload, appointment performance, and revenue collection.
 Without data-driven insights, decision-makers may struggle to allocate resources effectively and optimize operational performance.

+**Business Impact**

+**Operational Efficiency:** Identified that Pediatrics and Dermatology face the highest demand → recommendation to expand staffing and optimize scheduling.

+**Revenue Growth:** Chemotherapy and MRI emerged as top revenue drivers → dashboards help management prioritize profitable services.

+**Risk Mitigation:** Detected 33% payment failures and 77% appointment drop‑offs → actionable insights to strengthen billing workflows and reduce no‑shows.

+**Decision Support:** Delivered interactive Tableau dashboards that allow executives to monitor KPIs in real time,enabling faster ,data diven decisions.

 **Project Objectives**